JiahaoShen0510/JiahaoShen0510/README.md

 Now enrolled as the Postgraduate student in King's College London with study in International Affairs: Cyber Security (Master of Arts).
 The study is expected to commemorate and symbolize the culmination of my education journey.

-In pursuit of the CompTIA CySA+ & CompTIA PenTest+ Certifications.

 Research Topics: Transformation of Multi-Civilizational World; Historical Interactions among Great Powers; Big Data Impacts on Political and Societal Structures.

 All of my published works during my KCL study could be accessed there: https://medium.com/@shenkcl